mauricioplanchart/metaverse-project/client/staging-config.md

 - **Local:** `http://localhost:5173`

 ## 🎯 Next Steps
-1. Deploy staging site to Netlify/Vercel
+1. Deploy staging site to Netlify
 2. Test your current features on staging
 3. Use staging for all new development
 4. Only merge to main when staging is perfect